Skip to content

 REMEMBER: To send the saved invoice to the client via email, use the “Send email” button and specify the recipient.
 By default, this is the client - the contact/company must have an email address entered.

-Example: Issuing invoices for a project with set work stages
+Example: Invoicing a project with work stages that includes a project change.
+Non-advance invoice.

-For an ongoing project, stage-based billing is often used.
-This is a safe option where the client settles costs after completing each stage or pays an advance before starting work related to that stage.
+In ongoing projects, stage-based settlement is commonly used.
+This is a secure approach where the client settles costs after each stage is completed, or pays an advance before stage work starts, while approved project changes are automatically included in settlements.

-First stage to be settled – “Foundations” contains the following data:
+First stage to be settled – “Earthworks” contains the following data:

 To settle this stage of work, follow the steps below: